Table of contents

 Studying under the Major and Minor System

 To obtain a Bachelor's degree, you have to complete studies earning you a total of 180 ECTS credits (see "ECTS credits").
-Bachelor's students at UZH's Faculty of Science can opt for either a single subject (a single major or major only) or a combination of subjects (major/minor system).
-The major/minor system allows you to combine a main subject (major) with one or a maximum of two minor subjects and have them stated on your Bachelor's diploma.
+Bachelor's students at UZH's Faculty of Science can opt for either a single major study program or a combination of study programs.
+The major/minor system allows you to combine a main study program (major) with one or a maximum of two minor study programs and have them stated on your Bachelor's degree.
 In the Faculty of Science, it's generally possible to complete combined studies without extending the three-year (six-semester) standard period of study.

 You have the following choices: